Hamoud bin Abdulaziz Al Saud: Biography

 Prince Hamoud was born in 1947.
 He was the only child of Fatima Al Yamania, a concubine hailing from Yemen, and King Abdulaziz.
-He was the youngest living son of King Abdulaziz for all 47 years of his life: from his birth in 1947 until the birth of his half-brother Jiluwi in 1952, and again from his brother's death that year until his death in 1994.
+He was the youngest living son of King Abdulaziz for all 47 years of his life: from his birth in 1947 until the birth of his half-brother Jiluwi in 1952, and again from his half-brother's death that year until his death in 1994.

-He was a businessman and had a trade company named Gada Marketing and Trading based in Jeddah which was established in 1978.
+He was a businessman with a trade company named Gada Marketing and Trading based in Jeddah, established in 1978.
 He had one daughter, Princess Gada.
 Prince Hamoud died at age 47 on 25 February 1994.
-Some sources say that he died in Saudi Arabia while talking with King Fahd.